-The objective of this test is to monitor the development of the athlete's cardio respiratory fitness.
+This test aims to monitor the development of the athlete's cardiorespiratory fitness.

 The following normative data is available for this test.

-The following table, adapted from McArdle et al. (2000), is for Male athletes over the age of 19.
+The following table, adapted from McArdle et al. (2000), is for Male athletes over 19.
 (Heart rate is beats/min)

-The following table, adapted from McArdle et al. (2000), is for Female athletes over the age of 19.
+The following table, adapted from McArdle et al. (2000), is for Female athletes over 19.
 (Heart rate is beats/min)

-Analysis of the test result is by comparing it with the athlete's previous results for this test.
+Analysis of the test result compares it with the athlete's previous results for this test.
 It is expected that, with appropriate training between each test, the analysis would indicate an improvement in the athlete's level of fitness.

 This test is suitable for active and sedentary athletes but not for individuals where the test would be contraindicated.